0xProject/0x-nextjs-demo-app/README.md

 ### Video

-🎥 Watch [this video](https://www.youtube.com/watch?v=P1ECx9zKQiU) for an walk-through of this app.
+🎥 Watch [this video](https://www.youtube.com/watch?v=P1ECx9zKQiU) for a walk-through of this app.

 ### Documentation